dhajjar-cyber/InstantSfM/README.md

 </div>

+**⚠️Please note that this repository is still under active development.
+We will keep updating it regularly.
+Feel free to open an issue if you encounter any problem.**

 ## 1. Installation
 **Note: The project requires an NVIDIA GPU with CUDA support.
 The code is tested on Ubuntu 20.04 with CUDA 12.1 and PyTorch 2.3.1.**